Marklam1313/sql_agent/README.md

 # SQL Agent
 SQL Agent using ChatGPT-4o

 This project is to build a SQL agent which could translate any input questions into SQL queries.
-Then the queries coudl retrieve data from a SQLite database, and answer questions by providing the queries and the answers.
+Then the queries could retrieve data from a SQLite database, and answer questions by providing the queries and the answers.

 ### Installation